Are you wondering what makes your cat cuddle with you at night or love to sleep in your lap?

 There’s one thing you need to know about cats.
 They don’t hang out with people they don’t like.

-So, when your cat slumbers next to you in the night or curls up in your lap while you’re working on the computer, Kitty is saying loud and clear, “I love you!”
+So, when your cat slumbers next to you in the night or curls up in your lap while you’re working on the computer, Kitty is showing signs of love.

-Does your cat prefer to curl up only on your chest or lap and avoids the other members of your family?
+Does your cat prefer to curl up only on your chest or lap and avoid the other members of your family?

 Congratulations, then.
 You’re probably her favorite person in the whole household.
 Or maybe there’s something special about your lap.